BlueAnon: Propagation on Threads

 According to Canadian political scientist Kawser Ahmed, Meta's social media network Threads is a "hotbed for BlueAnon conspiratorial content".
-Taylor Lorenz has also noted that BlueAnon conspiracy theorizing has established itself on Threads.
+Taylor Lorenz also commented that BlueAnon conspiracy theorizing was establishing itself on Threads.

+Blue MAGA

+Blue MAGA is a pejorative term used to compare some supporters of Democratic Party politicians, such as former Presidents Joe Biden and Barack Obama, 2024 Democratic nominee and former vice-president Kamala Harris, or Hillary Clinton to supporters of Republican President Donald Trump (known for the slogan "Make America Great Again", MAGA).
+The term is used to criticize a perceived cult-like dedication to these individuals or the Democratic Party in general, conspiracy theories to explain opposition to Biden's 2024 presidential campaign, and dismissal of news or polling that does not reflect well on them.
+Liberal social media users claim the term is a false equivalence.

+Ro Khanna has half jokingly referred to his approach as Blue MAGA.
+Lindy Li was also described as Blue MAGA.

 Coverage by media

-BlueAnon as a sociological and social media phenomenon has been the subject of reporting by Columbia Journalism Review ("The Trump assassination attempt, 'BlueAnon,' and the X factor"), by The New Statesman ("The alarming rise of BlueAnon"), by WJLA-TV ("'BlueAnon' theories pop up as some on Left attempt to explain Trump's win"), by Rolling Stone ("BlueAnon Conspiracy Theories Explode"), by France 24 ("'BlueAnon' conspiracy theorists spread viral voter fraud claims after Trump victory"), by the Washington Post ("‘BlueAnon’ conspiracy theories flood social media after Trump rally shooting"), and by other media.
+BlueAnon as a sociological and social media phenomenon has been the subject of reporting by Columbia Journalism Review ("The Trump assassination attempt, 'BlueAnon,' and the X factor"), by The New Statesman ("The alarming rise of BlueAnon"), by WJLA-TV ("'BlueAnon' theories pop up as some on Left attempt to explain Trump's win"), by Rolling Stone ("BlueAnon Conspiracy Theories Explode"), by France 24 ("'BlueAnon' conspiracy theorists spread viral voter fraud claims after Trump victory"), by The Washington Post ("‘BlueAnon’ conspiracy theories flood social media after Trump rally shooting"), and by other media.
 In 2024, HarperCollins published David Harsanyi's book The Rise of BlueAnon.